nyavana/4340-p4/doc/milestone3-report.md

 Milestone 3 brings the memory subsystem online.
 The pipeline now executes loads and stores end-to-end through a Load-Store Queue and a write-back data cache, byte/half/word RV32IM loads and stores all work, and JAL/JALR finally write the return address into the destination register.
 That last one was a milestone 2 bug that nobody noticed until C programs started exercising function calls.

-About 55% of the test programs in `programs/` finish in simulation, up from roughly 30% on the milestone 2 baseline.
+All test programs in `programs/` now finish in simulation.
 Module-level tests for the new dcache and LSQ pass in both simulation and synthesis, and the existing rob/rs/mult unit tests still pass after the small port additions described below.

 ## What changed